shilohooo/arale-codegen/README.md

   <img src="./project-logo.png" alt="project-logo" />
 </div>

-> [!IMPORTANT]
-> 🚧 The project is currently under active development and features are subject to change at any time.

 [Arale CodeGen](https://shiloh595.top/arale-codegen-ui/) is a code generation tool that can read SQL DDL or JSON Object/Array to generate the specified code.